Stories

 “I watched my students struggle,” said Terressa.
 “I wanted to help them develop that love for reading and show them that this is the time to practice what you learned before.
 Research shows that children are more likely to achieve greater success throughout school if they are reading on grade level in third grade.”

 Terressa’s teaching experience fueled her passion for United Way’s work here in Richmond.
-Her personal tie to the Third Grade Reading Step to Success brought to light how important each of the Steps are for everyone in our community.
+Her personal tie to the Third Grade Reading brought to light how important it is for everyone in our community.

 United Way identifies third grade as a turning point for young learners.
 Up to third grade, students learn to read.
 After third grade, they read to learn.
 And when students learn to read at grade-level by third grade, they are more likely to stay engaged in school through middle school, graduate high school on time and secure a job after graduation.